 Established in 1946, the School of Medicine is the only medical school directly serving the states of Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI).
 Located in the Warren G. Magnuson Health Sciences Center, the School operates a decentralized program of medical education (WWAMI) via a regional network of teaching affiliates.

 The School admits approximately 220 medical students to its first-year class and has a total enrollment of over 800 students pursuing the Doctor of Medicine degree.
 The full-time faculty numbers more than 2,100 members and there are more than 4,500 clinical faculty located throughout the WWAMI region.
 The affiliated University residency-training network enrolls more than 1,200 house officers.
 Enrollment in the graduate programs in the basic sciences exceeds 600 students, and approximately 1,000 postdoctoral fellows are enrolled in advanced training programs.
-The School has baccalaureate and graduate programs in occupational therapy, physical therapy, prosthetics and orthotics, and medical technology.
+The School has baccalaureate and/or graduate programs in occupational therapy, physical therapy, prosthetics and orthotics, and medical technology.
 The School participates in training a broad spectrum of other allied health professionals.
 The School is also home for the Physician Assistant Training Program known as MEDEX.

 The WWAMI program was initiated in 1971 as an effort to address the maldistribution and shortage of physicians in the Northwest region, provide a broader range of educational opportunities for students, and address the need for primary-care physicians oriented toward rural practice.
 It is an integral part of the undergraduate medical curriculum and is a fully accredited program of the School of Medicine.
 The WWAMI program is named for the five states (Washington, Wyoming, Alaska, Montana, and Idaho) that share resources and responsibilities in the regional educational program.
 Funds appropriated to the WWAMI program by the Wyoming, Alaska, Montana, and Idaho legislatures assure each state of positions for its students in the entering medical class each year.

-The University of Washington School of Medicine is nationally recognized for its excellent regional training program (WWAMI).
-In addition to providing unique clinical learning opportunities, the WWAMI program allows a small group learning experience in the first year at the regional training sites, which many students prefer.
+The University of Washington School of Medicine is nationally recognized for its regional training program (WWAMI).
+In addition to providing unique clinical learning opportunities, the WWAMI program allows a small-group learning experience in the first year at the regional training sites, which many students prefer.
 Students from Wyoming, Alaska, Montana, and Idaho complete their first year curriculum in small learning groups in their respective home states.
 The state of Washington provides three sites for medical students to complete their first year curriculum:

 Third- and Fourth-Year Training